 The Costco in Lancaster City has designated parking for horse-drawn buggies, a reminder that Lancaster County is home to the largest Amish community in the U.S. But while Lancaster offers an abundance of bucolic charm, it also provides plenty of urban amenities.

-Over the past 15 years or so, the city has revitalized.
+Over the past two decades, the city has revitalized.
 Franklin & Marshall College expanded, Penn Medicine built an anchor campus, and the city gained a baseball stadium and a convention center.

 Downtown’s focal point is the Central Market, a grand, red-brick building where, three days a week, local farmers, bakers, butchers, flower growers and dairies sell their wares.
 From the market, it's an easy walk to boutiques, coffee shops, Gallery Row, the Fulton Theatre and the Ware Center for theater and other performing arts.
 Locals turn out for First Fridays, when galleries and other venues stay open late, and for Third Fridays, to hear music.
 Baseball fans can catch the Lancaster Barnstormers baseball team.